eranb/zscheduler/README.md

 Zscheduler.join
 ```

-Start the scheduler in a given time
+start the scheduler in a given time
 ```ruby
 Zscheduler.every(10,start_at: Time.now + 5) do
   puts "Will run 5 seconds from now and then for every 10 seconds"